 - You don’t know how to request a hearing to enforce your rights, much less handle it properly.
 At hearings, employees without lawyers stumble into the lion’s den.
 This is where you need professional help the most because you could derail your whole case.

 Building a case is time-consuming and requires high-level strategic decisions.
 I’ve developed a system designed to streamline the process and maximize your settlement value.
+To find out more about it, call us toll free at 888-230-1841 or fill out a Get Help Now form.

 I’ll Make it Easy to Ask For Help